jakobvaa/trello-relative-due-date/src/README.md

 <h2 id='setup'>Setting up conference board from template</h2>

-In order to get the board running properly, it is useful to contact the IEEE CIS team.
-They will provide you with a proper team that has the custom built relative due date power-up.
-When you have received your team page, there is some setup steps that will ensure you get the best experience possible.

-1. Ensure that the power-up is authorized to edit your board, otherwise the due dates will not be generated.
-You authorize the power-up by clicking the `Authorize Power up` button in the board toolbar.
-This will open a popup window that will allow the power-up to edit your board.
-By scrolling to the bottom of the popup window, and clicking `Allow`, the power-up will be authorized.
+1. If not already in contact with IEEE CIS support, contact IEEE CIS Conference Support to establish your Trello board as a  IEEE CIS Conference Organisers Board with IEEE CIS support and extensions.

+2. Authorise the relative Due date power up
+This 'power up' has been created by IEEE CIS to enable relative dating.
+All deadlines in the default template have been provided as relative dates either to the conference start or to other key dates e.g. paper submission deadline.
+The power up allows such relative dates to become actual calendar dates for your particular conference.
+However, two setup steps are needed as follows:

+a) AUTHORISE the power-up
+* click the `Authorize Power up` button in the board toolbar.
+* scroll down the popup window that appears and clock 'allow'.

 <img src='https://i.imgur.com/IsvYLaE.png' width='500'>

 <h2 id='key-dates'>Add key dates for the Event</h2>

-All deadlines in the default tool have been provided as relative dates either to the conference start or to other key dates i.e. relative to the paper submission deadline.
+b) ADD Key Dates

-To add your event dates and update all relative dates to calendar dates, go to the Key Conference Dates list.
-First update the Event Start:
+Go to the Key Conference Dates list.
+* Update the Event Start card:
    * Click on the Event Start card
    * Click on the Due date
    * Select start date from calendar
    * Click Save

-Note that the relative dates are still using default deadlines for your other key dates
+Your other Key Dates will be updated relative to your Event start Date.
+These dates provide you with suggested deadlines, in keeping with the IEEE CIS conference oragnisers experience.

-Update your Event with your approved key dates, following the same process for each card:
+When you receive ADCOM approval, you can update your event with all your actual approved key dates, following the same process, as above, for each card:

 * ADCOM Approval received
 * Paper Submission Deadline